 Do you want to get rid of aardmannen, for whatever reason?
 They will leave if you bully them.
 They also detest the ringing bells of a clock.
 Another popular means (since many of these stories have been written down) is giving the aardman something strange to eat, or doing something else they consider very strange.
 A young man in Roermond (Limburg, Netherlands) had given the earth men old soles in his porridge.
 The oldest earth man said:

-Ik ben zo oud / als het Echter Woud / Driemaal gensoeid / Driemaal geveld / En weer gewassen / Tot molenassen / Maar ik heb van mijn leven / Nooit schoenlappen in de brij gekregen!
+Ik ben zo oud / als het Echter Woud / Driemaal gesnoeid / Driemaal geveld / En weer gewassen / Tot molenassen / Maar ik heb van mijn leven / Nooit schoenlappen in de brij gekregen!

 I am as old / as the Echter Woods / thrice pruned / thrice cut / Ans waxed again / Into the axles of mills / But in all my life / I have never gotten soles in the porridge!